 Hematite’s Early Importance

-Ancient cave artists would crush hematite into a red powder and use a straw-like tube to blow it into the porous rock to create artistic images.
+Ancient cave artists would crush the hematite mineral into a red powder and use a straw-like tube to blow it into the porous rock to create artistic images.
 This same powdered hematite was also smeared on the face and body as “paint” for war and decoration.

 Hematite (Fe2O3) is the most common and most important of the several iron oxides.
 It forms lovely shiny black hexagonal crystals that can be clustered like the petals of a flower.
 It can also form velvety needle coatings and long curving splintery shapes.
 In addition, when included with other minerals, hematite’s lovely red color is even more apparent.